Spine lengthening is a wonderful thing for our horses, and ourselves!

 #1.
 Anatomy of spine lengthening

-The other part of the anatomy in action are the spinal muscles, the spinal muscles attaching the hips to the vertebrae and to the base of the neck.
+Another part of the anatomy in action are the spinal muscles.
+The spinal muscles attach the hips to the vertebrae and to the base of the neck.
 So if those muscles are too tight, like us sitting at the computer, there will be a highly reduced wave down the spine, in both humans and horses.

 #2.
 Benefits of spine lengthening